Man's hands removing air duct cover from ceiling

 Add in ventilation

 Ventilation can be a major problem in bathrooms, especially ones without windows, but installing a ventilation fan can often reduce mould and mildew build up in the bathroom.
 Most bathrooms will now have an extractor fan that removes warm and moist air from the room, but if this isn’t an option for you, you can increase ventilation in your bathroom by opening windows and doors.
-If you've discovered mould hiding behind your towel rack or radiator, follow the process for how to remove a towel radiator and remove the mould before reinstalling.
+We have a more detailed blog that explores how to effectively ventilate your bathroom to avoid damp and mould if you're looking for more tips.

 Ventilation fans will remove odours and other contaminants whilst maintaining excellent air quality, and as a result – minimising the growth of bacteria.